 While aging is inevitable, aging well is not.
-There are so many factors involved in maintaining good physical and mental health as you age.
+There are many factors involved in maintaining good physical and mental health as you age.
 For instance, eating clean, healthy food not only keeps your body healthy, but certain foods also help your mind stay sharp.
 Second, it has been shown that staying active and engaged in your every day life – whether it’s work, volunteering, or participating in a group activity of some kind – helps you find a purpose for each day and energy to keep going strong!
-But one of the most important ones to consider is exercise.
+But one of the most important things to consider as you grow older is exercise.
 Exercise not only keeps you feeling and looking younger, but actually physically slows down the aging process.
 And while exercise comes in many forms, strength training is where the true anti-aging magic happens.

 As we explore how important strength training is, keep in mind the goal isn’t to throw your cardio out the window.
-Cardiovascular exercise like walking, jogging, or biking, is super important for your heart and lung function.
+Cardiovascular exercise like walking, jogging, or biking, is important for your heart and lung function.
 In addition, cardio exercise gives you a boost of energy and helps you burn calories.
 But strength training is just as crucial, and after the age of 50, it becomes more important than ever.
 According to the MLTJ (Muscle, Ligament and Tendon Journal), the aging process is defined as “changes in muscle mass and strength with decline of muscle strength after the 30th year of life.”
 That’s the definition of the aging process?
 Wow!
 In other words, a decrease in muscle is a huge part of what makes you age.
 Did it surprise you to learn that we begin to lose muscle mass as young as age 30?
 The good news is you can beat the odds!
 Strength training to build and maintain muscle is going to slow down that aging process and make you look and feel younger.
 Let’s explore some benefits of strength training and then the specific strength training moves women over 50 should do.